pmonks/alfresco-cloud-sample-grails/README.md

 Disclaimer
 ----------
 This is the first Grails app I've ever written, so it's probably a steaming pile from a Grails best practices perspective.
-This doesn't concern me - my primary goal was to stand up a webapp quickly (which Grails succeeded at - yay!) - learning Grails was a secondary goal.
+This doesn't particularly concern me - my primary goal was to stand up a webapp quickly (which Grails succeeded at - yay!) - learning Grails was a secondary goal.

 Description
 -----------